 Are you interested in selling or consigning your artwork?

-Born Born in San Francisco to a family of artists, Cuneo studied at the Mark Hopkins Institute with Arthur Mathews, before attending the Academie Colarossi in Paris from 1911-1913.
+Born in San Francisco to a family of artists, Rinaldo Cuneo studied at the Mark Hopkins Institute with Arthur Mathews, before attending the Academie Colarossi in Paris from 1911-1913.
 Upon his return to California, Cuneo’s works were well received at the Panama Pacific International Exhibition in 1915, and was involved in every major art exhibition in the San Francisco area from 1916-1939.
 Also during these years Cuneo was the subject of numerous one-man shows, including those in Rome, Los Angeles, London, and Paris.
 Called “the Painter of San Francisco,” at the inaugural exhibition of the San Francisco Museum of Art in 1935, Cuneo had the most number of paintings displayed by any early California artist.
 In that same exhibition, his painting California Hills won the Museum’s Purchase Prize award.
 A pure impressionist early in his career, Cuneo’s style constantly evolved throughout his life, as he was always seeking and assimilating the innovations of representation.

 Sierra Nevada Museum